igneel73/os-club-constitution/CONSTITUTION.md

   - Ensures all events are properly promoted to the UC San Diego student body
   - Hosts, at minimum, 1 event per quarter designed for people who are new top open source

+- *Treasurer*
+  - Ensures funding for all programs, events, and services
+  - In charge of all club expenses, financial reporting, and any club bank account details

+- *Secretary*
+  - Ensures all club-related activity have proper room reservations
+  - Keeps records of all programs, events, and services offered by the club, and makes it available to the public
+  - Takes detailed notes of all board meetings, and makes them available to all club members

 ### Elections/Appointments

 [TODO]